 - Sustain the research activities of the Center for the Study of Health Disparities.

-The School of Nursing sponsored the first Research Day in spring 2005 in conjunction with the installation of Dean Aja Lesh, PhD, RN.
+APU's School of Nursing sponsored the first Research Day in spring 2005 in conjunction with the installation of Dean Aja Lesh, PhD, RN.
 Now an annual event held in the Felix Event Center, the Research Symposium stands as an important outreach event for the School of Nursing.
-Guests include preceptors, nurses in collaborating health care facilities, and APU students, faculty, and alumni.
-Each year, research presentations focus on a specific theme, such as Addressing Health Disparities, Nursing’s Role in Symptom Management Across the Lifespan, and Building Bridges Across the Globe: Research, Academic and Service Partnerships.
+The School of Nursing and APU's Iota Sigma Chapter invite nursing professionals, faculty, and students to the symposium to present research and dialogue about ideas and experiences in all areas of health care.
+This exchange of knowledge and research from diverse areas of nursing provides an occasion to work together to achieve improved health outcomes globally.

 Spiritual Care Research Network